Official Secrets Act, 1923 (Pakistan): Provisions

 The original Act consisted of seven sections that outline the provisions related to the protection of official secrets.
 It establishes the definition of an official secret and specifies the penalties for unauthorized possession, communication, or disclosure of such information.
 The Act also addresses acts of espionage or any activities that may jeopardize the security of the nation.

 According to the Act, individuals who hold positions or occupations that provide them access to official secrets are bound by a duty of confidentiality.
 They are prohibited from sharing or communicating such information with unauthorized persons, including foreign governments or organizations.
 Violation of this duty is considered a criminal offense.

 The Act empowers the government to conduct investigations, search premises, and seize materials in cases related to suspected offenses under the Official Secrets Act.
 It also provides the legal framework for the prosecution and punishment of individuals found guilty of violating the Act's provisions.
 Penalties may include imprisonment and fines.

 After the amendment in 2023, the Official Secrets Act now contains sixteen sections.

-Significance and Application
+Significance and application

-The Official Secrets Act of 1923 plays a crucial role in protecting classified information and upholding national security in Pakistan.
+The Official Secrets Act, 1923 plays a crucial role in protecting classified information and upholding national security in Pakistan.
 It ensures that individuals entrusted with access to official secrets maintain strict confidentiality and refrain from unauthorized disclosure.
 By establishing legal consequences for violations, the Act acts as a deterrent against espionage and other activities that may pose a threat to the nation's interests.